AdobeDocs/campaign-classic.en/help/integrations/using/about-campaign-integrations.md

 Multiple solutions can be linked to Adobe Experience Cloud.
 The **organization** is the customer entity that enables an administrator to configure groups and users, and to control single sign-on (SSO) in Adobe Experience Cloud.
 The organization acts like a log-in company that spans all the Experience Cloud products and solutions.
 Most often, an organization is your company name.
 However, a company can have many organizations.

-Organization management and linking Adobe Experience Cloud accounts are detailed in the [Adobe Experience Cloud help portal](https://docs.adobe.com/content/help/en/core-services/interface/manage-users-and-products/organizations.html).
+Organization management and linking Adobe Experience Cloud accounts are detailed in the [Adobe Experience Cloud help portal](https://experienceleague.adobe.com/docs/core-services/interface/manage-users-and-products/organizations.html).

 ## Identity and cookie management {#id-and-cookies}

-When installing Adobe Campaign or integrating an existing installation with Adobe Experience Cloud, the [Adobe Experience Cloud Identity Service](https://docs.adobe.com/content/help/en/id-service/using/home.html) is enabled.
+When installing Adobe Campaign or integrating an existing installation with Adobe Experience Cloud, the [Adobe Experience Cloud Identity Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) is enabled.
 This service replaces the permanent cookie used first and foremost by Adobe Campaign for its tracking functionalities.

 The Adobe Experience Cloud Identity Service (ID service) provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.

 A unique visitor ID will be assigned to recipients generating tracking logs.
 This ID will be saved in the **[!UICONTROL Requester UUID (@sourceID)]** field of the **[!UICONTROL nms:trackingLogRcp]** table. **The tracking data of recipients who existed before the visitor ID service was implemented will therefore no longer be usable**.

-The ID will then be recognized by the other Adobe Experience Cloud solutions with the same [CNAME](https://docs.adobe.com/content/help/en/id-service/using/reference/analytics-reference/cname.html).
+The ID will then be recognized by the other Adobe Experience Cloud solutions with the same CNAME.
+[Learn more](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/cname.html)

 ## Experience Cloud integrations {#experience-cloud-integrations}